ACE-Brain-Team/ACE-Brain-0/README.md

 <a id="citation"></a>
 ## 📖 Citation

-If you find ACE-Brain useful for your research and applications, please consider citing:
+If you find ACE-Brain-0 useful for your research and applications, please consider citing:

 ```bibtex
 @article{gong2026acebrain,